F1R3BLAZ3/quiz-app/README.md

 - **User Authentication**: Users can register, log in, and log out securely.
 - **Quiz Functionality**: Users can attempt a quiz with randomly selected questions.
 - **Scoring and Results**: Scores are calculated and displayed after quiz submission.
 - **Admin Capabilities**: Admins can add, edit, and view quiz questions.
+The very first user created in the database will always have admin privileges to ensure that ther is at least one admin
 - **Database Management**: Uses SQLAlchemy for data modeling and Alembic for migrations.

 ## Prerequisites